Supporters of S.L. Benfica

 In 2005, club president Luís Filipe Vieira implemented an aggressive membership campaign with the intent of reaching 300,000 members.
-From roughly 95,000 members in 2000, the club reached 160,000 in 2006 – a Guinness World record – only one year after the beginning of the campaign.
+From roughly 95,000 members in 2000, the club reached 160,000 in 2006 – a Guinness World record back then – only one year after the beginning of the campaign.
 After Benfica's scheduled renumbering of members in 2015, the number decreased from 247,859 to 156,916 members, with the club losing roughly 35% of its paying associates.
+By October 2021, Benfica had over 250,000 members, of which 115,681 were eligible to vote in club elections.

 Fanbase and attendances

-Benfica are the best supported team in Portugal, according to research conducted by UEFA, with 47% of the total number of supporters.
+According to research conducted by UEFA, Benfica are the best supported team in Portugal, with 47% of the total number of supporters.
 Historically, Benfica have always been seen as working-class of Portugal, growing exponentially as the club accumulated titles since the 1930s.
 Their total number of supporters is an estimated 5.8 million fans in Portugal, for a total fanbase of roughly 14 million worldwide.
 In April 2010, Benfica launched SLB Fans, a social network website for its supporters.

-Since the beginning of 2005–06, when information regarding attendances was published, Benfica have been consistently one of Portugal's best-attended teams, with an average gate above 42,250 during 11 seasons.
-In eight of those seasons, Benfica had the league's best attendance, with 2015–16 being their best record, finishing as Europe's 12th best average.
+Since 2009–10, Benfica have been consistently Portugal's best-attended team, with an average gate of 41,740 during 14 seasons (2020–21 is excluded, as there were no spectators).
+In 13 of those seasons, Benfica had the league's best average attendance, with 2022–23 being their best record (57,108), which was the 14th highest in Europe.

 Benfica supporters pay from €100 to €160 annually to be club members, enjoying discounts with some affiliated enterprises, as well as lower prices in season tickets or merchandising.

 From season ticket holders, matchday tickets, members fees, and merchandising, Benfica generated roughly €14 million in the 2013–14 season.

 Filiations

-Since 1911, Benfica has been creating filiations and delegations; independent entities that can play football or other sports, but are closely associated with Benfica, and were usually run by Benfica supporters, although this change in some cases.
-The first affiliated was Sport Lisboa e Portalegre, created by Leopoldo José Mocho, a club player at that time.
+Since 1911, Benfica has been creating filiations and delegations, independent entities that can play football or other sports but that are closely associated with Benfica, and that are usually run by Benfica supporters.
+The first affiliate was Sport Lisboa e Portalegre, created by Leopoldo José Mocho, a club player at that time.
 The first delegation was Estrela Futebol Clube in Braga, created in November 1914.
 Some of these delegations have competed against Benfica, like the case of Lusitano in Algarve, that played in the Primeira Liga from 1947 to 1950.
-Other well known delegations are Sport Huambo e Benfica, Sport Lubango e Benfica, Sport Luanda e Benfica, Sport London e Benfica F.C. and S.L.
-Benfica de Macau, the first two competing in the Segundona, the next competing in the Girabola, the penultimate in no league, and the latter in the Liga de Elite.
+Other well known delegations are Sport Luanda e Benfica, Sport Huambo e Benfica, Sport Lubango e Benfica, and Sport London e Benfica F.C.

-Aside from delegations, Benfica also has Houses which are gathering places for fans, where they can buy merchandising or tickets, watch the club play, or pay members fees.
-Its creation started in the 1950s due to growing popularity of the club, the first being in Campo Maior, Alentejo.
-As of May 2015, Benfica has 221 delegations, or houses.
+Aside from delegations, Benfica also has Houses (such as S.L.
+Benfica de Macau), which are gathering places for fans where they can buy merchandising or tickets, watch the club play, pay member fees, socialize, etc. Its creation started in the 1950s due to growing popularity of the club, the first being in Campo Maior, Alentejo.
+By May 2015, Benfica had 221 delegations, or houses.